Pepsiman (video game): Gameplay

-Pepsiman is an action game that consists of four stages, each divided into smaller segments, and each involving the superhero Pepsiman saving a person who is dehydrated, such as a military man in the middle of a desert, by giving him a can of Pepsi.
-The first three stages are based on real locations, San Francisco, New York City and Texas.
+Pepsiman is an endless runner action game that consists of four stages, each divided into smaller segments, and each involving the superhero Pepsiman saving a person who is dehydrated, such as a military man in the middle of a desert, by giving him a can of Pepsi.
+The first three stages are based on real locations, namely San Francisco, New York City, and Texas.
 The last one takes place in Pepsi City.
-The game is played from a third-person perspective, with Pepsiman automatically running forward through the stages, sometimes running through homes and other buildings.
-The player takes control of Pepsiman himself, aiming to dodge obstacles, such as cars, construction cranes, and people, as well as Pepsi-branded obstacles, including a Pepsi truck.
+The game is played from a third-person perspective, with Pepsiman automatically running forward along the stages, sometimes running through homes and other buildings.
+The player takes control of Pepsiman himself, aiming to dodge obstacles, such as cars, construction cranes, and pedestrians, even Pepsi-branded obstacles, including a Pepsi truck.
 The player does this by using four different moves: running, dashing, jumping, and super-jumping.
 The player gains points by collecting Pepsi cans.

-In some stages, Pepsiman's head becomes stuck inside a steel drum, which inverts the controls, and in some, he rides on a skateboard, which requires to player to avoid all obstacles.
-Throughout each stage is a number of checkpoints; if Pepsiman gets hit by obstacles too many times, the player is required to restart from the latest checkpoint.
+In most stages, Pepsiman has to survive a part of it that comes with a difficult gimmick, such as being stuck inside a steel drum, which inverts his controls, or riding on a skateboard, which requires him to avoid obstacles at all costs.
+Throughout each stage is a number of checkpoints; if Pepsiman gets hit by obstacles too many times, he will respawn from the last checkpoint he reached.
 Each stage ends with Pepsiman being chased by an object, such as a giant Pepsi can.
 In between stages, the player is shown videos of an American man (played by Mike Butters) drinking Pepsi and eating chips and pizza as he watches Pepsiman.